 SELECT NOW() + (random() * (NOW()+'100 days' - NOW())) + '20 days';

-If we run the above query it shows a random date of random multiplication of current date + 100 days minus current date plus 20 days plus current date, which is 100 days time window that we want and the 20 days to how far out to push the time window.
+If we run the above query, it displays a random date calculated by multiplying the current date by 100 days, subtracting 20 days from the current date, and then adding the result, which creates a 100-day time window that we want, along with the 20 days to extend the time window.

 Read: PostgreSQL DATE Format

-generate_series(start, end, step ): It is a function that generates a set of data from starting point to the ending point with increment step.
+generate_series(start, end, step): It is a function that generates a set of data from the starting point to the ending point with an increment step.

 Let’s generate a date.